-New Navy tech could use lasers to fool air defense systems into thinking they see multiple aircraft, or even UFOs.
+This new Navy tech aims to use lasers to fool air defense systems and missiles into thinking they see multiple aircraft or even a UAP for that matter–but the plan wasn’t to trick the world into thinking they were being visited by aliens.

 The truth is, many of America’s most advanced stealth aircraft aren’t actually invisible to radar detection at all.
 The intent behind stealth isn’t truly to go entirely unnoticed in many instances, but instead, to prevent an opponent from being able to effectively engage and shoot down your aircraft.
 To that end, even “stealth” platforms like the F-22 Raptor can actually be spotted on radar using lower frequency bands.
 Radar systems leveraged in this way can spot sneaky intruders, but they’re not good for establishing a weapon’s grade lock on anything.
 In other words, lower-frequency radar bands can be used to see stealth planes coming, but can’t be used to shoot them down.